Featured

 After several months of hands-on testing, asking parents in our community who own powered ride-on toys, and filtering through thousands of online reviews, we have arrived at a set of best powered ride-on toys.
 Of the ones we tested, only a few made it onto this list.
 Of the ones fellow parents owned, only 2 made it onto this list.
 We were picky, so you don't need to be!
 If you're interested in something a lot less expensive and nearly as much fun, check out the best kids scooters!

-Ryder Buggy Review & Video: The Best Ride-On Toy?
+Ryder Buggy Review & Videos: The Best Ride-On Toy?

-Ryder Buggy Review & Video: The Best Ride-On Toy?
+Ryder Buggy Review & Videos: The Best Ride-On Toy?

 The Ryder Buggy ride-on toy offers great style and features, at a very reasonable price....